Subaru Battery Class Action Settlement — 2026 | Claim by May 2023

 When Will the Court Approve the Subaru Class Action Settlement?

-The final court hearing for the Subaru battery drain settlement is scheduled for November 29, 2022.
-You may choose to attend the hearing and speak on your own behalf, but you are not required to attend to receive claim benefits once you file a claim (see below on how to file a claim).
+The final court hearing for the Subaru battery drain settlement was held on November 29, 2022.
+You may have chosen to attend the hearing and speak on your own behalf, but attendance was not required to receive claim benefits once you filed a claim.

 How Do I File a Claim?